MoserMichael/duckduckbang/README.md

 # today i learned

-The abbreviation of Categories is cat; [here](https://writingexplained.org/english-abbreviations/category) So are cats capable of categorization?
-Really clever animals they are.
+The abbreviation of Categories is cat; [here](https://writingexplained.org/english-abbreviations/category) Are cats capable of categorization?
+No idea, I like them.